1000 Books Before Kindergarten

 You are your little one’s first teacher.
 Starting early with literacy — before kindergarten — is key to a child’s success when they begin school.
-The Melrose Public Library is here to support you and your little ones as you begin your journey toward reading 1,000 Books Before Kindergarten!
+The Melrose Public Library is here to support you in this experience and beyond.

 Rewards Are Forever